theupshift/chrdev/posts/2020-05-12-Privacy-and-Coherence.md

 Do you remember the FirefoxOS Phone?
 I remember as I got one for free when Firefox was beta-testing it, and it felt really weird at the time.

-With these novel approaches and businesses around privacy oriented phones, I think we are headed in the right direction, since I feel that manufacturers and the community behind are growing year after year.
+With these novel approaches and businesses around privacy-oriented phones I think we are headed in the right direction.

+I feel that manufacturers and the community behind are growing year after year.

 # Operating system

-Use linux or a Unix-like system.
+Use Linux or a Unix-like system.

-I think this is very personal and needs research on your part which what you feel confortable with.
+I think this is very personal and needs research on your part which what you feel comfortable with.

 # Socials